nuxt/scripts/docs/content/scripts/analytics/cloudflare-web-analytics.md

 [Cloudflare Web Analytics](https://developers.cloudflare.com/analytics/web-analytics/) with Nuxt is a great privacy analytics solution.
 It offers free, privacy-centric analytics for your website.
 It doesn't gather personal data from your visitors, yet provides detailed insights into your web pages' performance as experienced by your visitors.

-## Defaults

-- **Trigger**: Script will load when the Nuxt is hydrating to keep web vital metrics accurate.

 ## Nuxt Config

 The simplest way to load Cloudflare Web Analytics globally in your Nuxt App is to use your Nuxt config and provide the token